Association Between Biochemical And Physiological Properties In Single Motor Units

 Digital Object Identifier (DOI)

 Hamm, Thomas M.; Nemeth, Patti M.; Solanki, Lata; Gordon, Debra A.; Reinking, Robert M.; and Stuart, Douglas G., "Association Between Biochemical And Physiological Properties In Single Motor Units" (1988).
-Neurobiology.
+Translational Neuroscience.
 78.